 Two ways to lower supply chain costs—which is right for you?

-- Cost of conversion—In addition to implementation costs, consider the potential cost of production gaps, scrap and rework errors and overtime labor costs.
+- Total costs—In addition to implementation costs, consider the potential cost of production gaps, scrap and rework errors, and overtime labor costs.

-- Risk of change—Can you handle the risk of making a big change to your supply chain?
+- Risk of change—Can you handle your supply chain risks?

 - Effectiveness of your new product introduction process—Does it make sense to work with your current supplier to improve this process for future releases?

-- Supplier availability and resources—Does your current supplier have the bandwidth or desire to help you with a cost-reduction effort?
+- Supplier availability and resources—Is your current supplier most equipped to help you with a cost-reduction effort?

 - Lean, Six Sigma, 5S, TQM—Have you already implemented one of these cost-cutting business strategies, or is there potential to save money by improving your internal processes?